phmatray/Ducky/README.md

-# R3dux: A Predictable State Management Library for Blazor
+# Ducky: A Predictable State Management Library for Blazor

-R3dux is a state management library designed for Blazor applications, inspired by the Redux pattern commonly used in JavaScript applications.
+Ducky is a state management library designed for Blazor applications, inspired by the Redux pattern commonly used in JavaScript applications.
 It provides a predictable state container for .NET, ensuring that the application state is managed in a clear, consistent, and centralized manner.

-### Key Features of R3dux:
+### Key Features of Ducky:

-1. **Predictable State Management**: By following the principles of Redux, R3dux ensures that the application state is predictable.
+1. **Predictable State Management**: By following the principles of Redux, Ducky ensures that the application state is predictable.
 Every state change is described by an action and handled by a reducer, which returns a new state.
 2. **Single Source of Truth**: The entire state of the application is stored in a single state tree, which makes debugging and state inspection easier.
-3. **Immutability**: R3dux enforces immutability in state changes.
+3. **Immutability**: Ducky enforces immutability in state changes.
 Instead of mutating the existing state, reducers return a new state object, ensuring the integrity of the state over time.
 4. **Actions and Reducers**: Actions describe the changes in the application, and reducers specify how the application's state changes in response to actions.
 5. **Middleware and Effects**: Middleware allows for intercepting actions before they reach the reducer, enabling tasks such as logging, analytics, and asynchronous operations.
 Effects handle side effects like data fetching and other asynchronous tasks.
 6. **Selectors**: Selectors are used to query the state in a performant manner.
 Memoized selectors help in reducing unnecessary recomputations, thus optimizing performance.
-7. **Integration with Blazor**: R3dux is tailored for Blazor applications, integrating seamlessly with Blazor's component-based architecture.
+7. **Integration with Blazor**: Ducky is tailored for Blazor applications, integrating seamlessly with Blazor's component-based architecture.

-### How R3dux Works:
+### How Ducky Works:

 1. **State**: The application's state is represented by a single immutable object.
 2. **Actions**: Actions are plain objects that describe what happened in the application.